Difference between renewable and nonrenewable resources |Tech-addict

 3. Renewable resources are environment friendly and pollution free.
 Unlike nonrenewable energy sources, renewable energy sources are not burnt and they do not release pollutants into the atmosphere.

-Nonrenewable resources on the other hand emit high carbon when we use them and hence are not environment friendly;
+Nonrenewable resources on the other hand emit high carbon when we use them and hence are not environment friendly; they are associated with several negative environmental impacts.
+The use of nonrenewable resources can be significant, including air pollution and water pollution, greenhouse gas emissions, deforestation, and soil erosion.

 4. There are little or no greenhouse gas emissions associated with renewable resources.